tw-in-js/twind/documentation/with-gatsby.md

    ::col-span-4
    **Install from npm**

-   `twind` and `gatsby-plugin-twind` are available on npm and need to be installed together.
+   `@twind/core` and `gatsby-plugin-twind` are available on npm and need to be installed together.

    ::col-span-8